abdulrahmannourzad/Logistic_Regression_Nourzad/README.md

-# project 3: Classification of cancer types with Logistic Regression algorithm.
+# project 3: Classification of cancer types with Logistic Regression algorithm using python

 # Objective:
 1. Build classification model with Logistic Regression to predict whether the cancer type is Malignant or Benign.